ImmutableDebate/ImmutableDebate/README.md

 Example use case: If an organization goes through a long process of coming to a decision the process of coming to that decision can easily be reviewed and the review trusted.

+This can be apply to public and private blockchains.

 For now the concept and general application is being posted to this GitHub.